NoviSystems/labsite/README.md

     $ cp settings.ex.py settings.py
     $ vim settings.py

-Next we need to create the database schema.
-When it asks you to create a user, answer NO.  We will do this later.
+Next we need to create the database schema and run migrations

     $ python manage.py syncdb
     $ python manage.py migrate --all

-Now that the database is setup, we can add a user:

-    $ python manage.py createsuperuser

 To run the development server, use the manage.py runserver command:

     $ python manage.py runserver 0.0.0.0:<port>

+To develop any of the labsite apps, follow the instructions posted in their respective repos.

 ## Troubleshooting ##